nuadi/googlecrestscript/README.md

 * **getMarketGroups**: This function will return a lit of all top-level market groups (what you see on the left of the in-game market), or a list of child groups if you specify a group ID.
 * **getMarketGroupItems**: This function will return a list of all items found in a given market group, including child groups.
 * **getMarketItems**: This function will return a list of all items found on the open market along with their corresponding item ID.
-This function has an optional refresh argument.
+This function has an optional refresh argument. **Warning:** This function has no migration path in the current form of ESI, so it will die with CREST unless CCP gets their act together.

 ## NPC Corporations and LP Stores
 * **getNPCCorporations**: This function will return a list of all NPC corporations and their corp ID for use in the LP store function.